MiguelCardoso77/SurgicalSync-BackEnd/docs/SprintA/38-edit-operation-types/readme.md

-﻿# Edit existing operation types
+﻿# Edit Existing Operation Types

-## 1. User Story Description
+## 1. Use Case Description

 As an Admin, I want to edit existing operation types, so that I can update or correct information about the procedure.